cherryblossomclustering/west-coast-python/README.md

 Preliminary tests suggest arguments of centroidSize = 100 and topN = 10 will produce good summaries.
 Setting the value of topN too high results in sentences with low scores being selected by the knapsack algorithm, producing poorer summaries as a result.
 We plan to test more parameters and optimize these algorithms for D3.

 Please note that the choice of background corpora has not yet been implemented; use the argument "brown" for the last parameter, which defaults to the "news" subset of the Brown corpus (loaded from NTLK).
+Further background corpora we would like to investigate include Reuters and the New York Times.

 Also note that centroid.py requires the file knapsack.py to run, since this file contains the knapsack algorithm, and loads the preprocessed input corpora from the JSON file corpora.json.